Doom Bar: Description

 In a report published in 1839, Henry De la Beche estimated that the sand from the Doom Bar accounted for between a fifth and a quarter of the sand used for agriculture in Devon and Cornwall.
 He also stated that around 80 men were permanently employed to dredge the area from several barges, removing an estimated 100000 LT of sand per year, which he said he had been "assured by competent persons" had caused a reduction in height of the bar of between 6 and 8 ft in the 50 years before 1836.
 Another report, published about twenty years earlier by Samuel Drew, stated, however, that although the sandbars had been "pillaged" for ages they remained undiminished.
 An estimated ten million tons of sediment was removed from the estuary between 1836 and 1989, mostly for agricultural purposes and mostly from the Doom Bar.
 Sand is still regularly dredged from the area; in 2009 an estimated 120,000 tons of sand were removed from the bar and the surrounding estuary.

 There is a submerged forest beneath the eastern part of the Doom Bar, off Daymer Bay.
 It is believed to be part of the wooded plain that existed off the current Cornwall coast before it was overcome by sand dunes and beach sand during the last significant rise in sea-level, which ended around 4,000 years ago.
 Exposed as they are to the Atlantic Ocean, the sands of the area have always been prone to sudden shifts: several houses were said to have been buried one night during a powerful storm.
 According to tradition one such shift led to the formation of the Doom Bar during the reign of Henry VIII (1509–1547), causing a decline in the prosperity of Padstow.
-Today, the sandbank covers approximately 0.4 mi2, linking the beaches near Harbour Cove by sand flats, although the actual size and shape varies.
+Today, the sandbank covers approximately 0.4 mi2, linking the beaches near Harbour Cove by sand flats, although the actual size and shape vary.